 Sodium levels can also fall from excessive sweating in the heat.
 If that sodium isn’t replaced, a sodium imbalance can occur.

-High serum sodium, or hypernatremia, is less common than hyponatremia—and it’s never due to excess salt intake.
-Rather, it results from a variety of medical conditions or a broken thirst mechanism.
+High serum sodium, or hypernatremia, is less common than hyponatremia—and it’s rarely due to excess salt intake.
+Rather, it results from dehydration due to a variety of medical conditions or a broken thirst mechanism.
 The symptoms are similar to those of low sodium.

 The medical term for low serum potassium is hypokalemia.
 The symptoms include slower heart rate, cardiac arrhythmias, muscle cramps, and in severe cases life-threatening heart complications.

 Kidney failure, heart failure, and any illness that induces diarrhea or vomiting can cause hypokalemia.
 Keep in mind that potassium is lost directly through stool and vomit.